godweiyang/NN-CUDA-Example/README.md

 # Torch-CUDA-Example
 A simple example for PyTorch calling custom CUDA operators.

-We provide three ways to compile the CUDA kernel and its cpp warpper, including JIT, Setuptools and CMake.
+We provide three ways to compile the CUDA kernel and its cpp warpper, including JIT, setuptools and cmake.

 ## Environments
 * NVIDIA Driver: 418.116.00